The Role of Community Leaders in Bullying Prevention

 The WITS Programs bring together schools, families and communities to create responsive environments that help elementary school children deal with bullying and victimization.
 WITS has two components:

 Some Indigenous communities have adapted this ceremony to make it a WITS WELCOMING CEREMONY for the whole community.
-The invited parents first responders, elders and all the children.
-Everyone took the pledge to use their WITS to prevent victimization and bulling and to keep their schools and community safe!
+They invited parents, first responders, elders and all the children.
+Everyone took the pledge to use their WITS to prevent victimization and bullying and to keep their schools and community safe!

 THE WITS PLEDGE

 “I promise to use my WITS, to walk away, ignore, talk it out

 use their WITS to keep

 A 10-step guide for on implementing the WITS Programs in your community

 A 60-minute online training module for community leaders